egx-org/experimental-teaching-and-technology/Successfully Learning to Code.md

 # Successfully Learning to Code

-This is a list of observations about things that enable or inhibit learning of computer science for people with no prior exposure, applicable to all ages.
+A list of observations about things that enable or inhibit learning of computer science for people with no prior exposure, applicable to all ages.

 Current status: **DRAFT**